-If you have had a failed vasectomy and have had to experience the difficulties associate with an unplanned pregnancy despite exercising your right to avoid this peril, then you should contact a specialist personal injury lawyer immediately.
+If you have had a failed vasectomy and have had to experience the difficulties associate with an unplanned pregnancy despite exercising your right to avoid this peril, then you should contact a specialist Medical Negligence Solicitor immediately.
 Our experts specialise in failed vasectomy cases and will be able to recover the full and fair amount of compensation you deserve expeditiously and cost effectively.

 If the doctor does not tell the patient this leading them to impregnate their partner within four months they may find themselves open to compensation claims.
 If you feel you have a medical negligence compensation claim based on either of these two grounds, you should contact our expert solicitors today who will be able to collect evidence in support of your case based on a thorough investigation.